 If you are already in nutritional ketosis, the body can quickly switch back to burning fat after eating.

 Likewise, exercise helps get you into ketosis faster by drawing energy from glycogen stores.

 5. Do Not Fear the Shaker

 When emptying glycogen stores, the body loses plenty of water.
 There are about 3 grams of water bound to each gram of carbohydrate.

-Therefore, especially when you first start intermittent fasting or a ketogenic diet, the body flushes out plenty of electrolytes with the water.
+Therefore, especially when you start intermittent fasting or a ketogenic diet, the body flushes out plenty of electrolytes with water.

 As a result, sodium deficiency, in particular, leads to headaches and dizziness.

 Although salt has been demonized for decades, we cannot live without sodium.
 In contrast to the daily requirement of two grams recommended by authorities, our ancestors instinctively consumed 2-3 times as much sodium.